SchwarzIT/node-red-chart/charts/node-red/README.md

 of your admin user.
 The admin user needs to have the right to use the `node-red` API.

 The `k8s-sidecar` can also call the `node-red` api to install additional node modules (npm packages) before refreshing or importing the flow.json.
 Specifying a version for a module is supported (s. example below).
-You need to list your flows requiert 'NODE_MODULES' in the `sidecar.extraNodeModules`: e.g.
+You need to list your flows required 'NODE_MODULES' in the `sidecar.extraNodeModules`: e.g.

 ```yaml
 sidecar: